Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Validation of our simplified approach against full CR-MHD simulations

 In Figure \ref{fig:numerical_validation}, we demonstrate the validity of our simplified assumptions and numerical modeling here by comparing our time-dependent semi-analytic and numerical solutions against a cosmological zoom-in simulation of a massive galaxy halo with explicit CR-MHD.
 We emphasize that it is not our goal in this work to exactly one-to-one match the reference simulation profile, as we have neglected inter alia collisional and adiabatic loss terms in our modeling for simplicity, but to demonstrate robustly capturing time-dependent effects which would otherwise be missed in a steady-state formulation.
 As such, we again choose a high-$z$ snapshot time of the same massive galaxy simulation as this is the regime where these effects would be most significant, and contribution from in-spiraling satellite galaxies is relatively lower.

-We see that solving for P$_{\textrm{CR}}$ utilizing the star formation history, black hole accretion rate, and emergent value of \keff\,\footnote{Here, we take \keff\, for the $\sim$ GeV proton energy bin -- as the comparison simulations are spectrally-resolved, the ``true" \keff\, would be $\kappa_{\textrm{iso}}\, \sim$ c$^{2}$/(9 $\langle\nu_{\textrm{CR}}(r)\rangle_{E_{CR}}$), where $\langle\nu_{\textrm{CR}}(r)\rangle_{E_{\textrm{CR}}}$ is the CR energy averaged scattering rate across energy bins for gas cells at a given radius r, to account for possible shifting of the CR energy peak away from the canonical $\sim$GeV \citep{hopkins_first_2022,girichidis_spectrally_2022_paperII}.
+We see that solving for P$_{\textrm{CR}}$ utilizing the star formation history, black hole accretion rate, and emergent value of \knaught\,\footnote{Here, we take \knaught\, for the $\sim$GeV proton energy bin -- as the comparison simulations are spectrally-resolved, the ``true" \knaught\, would be $\kappa_{\textrm{iso}}\, \sim$ c$^{2}$/(9 $\langle\nu_{\textrm{CR}}(r)\rangle_{E_{CR}}$), where $\langle\nu_{\textrm{CR}}(r)\rangle_{E_{\textrm{CR}}}$ is the CR energy averaged scattering rate across energy bins for gas cells at a given radius r, to account for possible shifting of the CR energy peak away from the canonical $\sim$GeV \citep{hopkins_first_2022,girichidis_spectrally_2022_paperII}.
 For our proof-of-concept here, we choose the strictly constant, unweighted value, as this change only marginally affects our results.} evolved directly by the simulation from the scattering rate, we are able to well reproduce the shape of the full simulation P$_{\textrm{CR}}$ profiles at large radii, which would be missed utilizing the steady-state `effective diffusion' approximation.

-In Figure \ref{fig:numerical_validation}, we have assumed only streaming losses at fixed v$_{\textrm{A}}$ = 30 km s$^{-1}$, while in the full simulation, all relevant loss terms are evolved.
-While we assume f$_{\textrm{cal}}$ = 0 for simplicity, we note that some non-zero fraction of the CR energy in the full simulation has to be lost to hadronic collisions as the central region around the BH is above the calorimetric surface density limit \citep{lacki_physics_2010,Hopkins2020,hopkins_testing_2021,ponnada_hooks_2025} at z $\sim 2-3$, but comparison of the total energy in the simulation volume to the total energy injected at the presented snapshot indicates that this is merely an order-unity correction (i.e, a large fraction of the CRs indeed escape into the halo).
+In Figure \ref{fig:numerical_validation}, we have assumed only streaming losses at fixed v$_{\textrm{A}}$ = 30 km s$^{-1}$ for our numerical solutions, and no losses for the semi-analytic solution following Eq. \ref{eqn:SAM_econs}.
+In the full simulation, all relevant loss terms are evolved.
+While we assume f$_{\textrm{cal}}$ = 0 for simplicity, we note that some non-zero fraction of the CR energy in the full simulation has to be lost to hadronic collisions as the central region around the BH is above the calorimetric surface density limit \citep{lacki_physics_2010,Hopkins2020,hopkins_testing_2021,ponnada_hooks_2025} at some times around z $\sim 2-3$, but comparison of the total energy in the simulation volume to the total energy injected at the presented snapshot indicates that this is a negligible correction (i.e, a very large fraction of the CR protons indeed escape into the halo for the CR transport model in the reference simulation).